How To Wake Up Earlier And Get More Stuff Done

-There comes a time in every hustler’s life that the harsh reality of the calendar day hits you: 24 hours are just too few.
+But then of course, those early twenties slip into your late twenties.
+Your career is buzzing along, and there comes a day that the harsh reality of the calendar day hits you: 24 hours are just too few.
 And though it might take you a minute to arrive at this conclusion (because it’s really not a fun one to draw), you eventually come to realize that the only answer is getting up earlier.

 - Take advantage of your natural sleep cycle.
 Not all sleep is created equal; over the course of 90 minutes, we complete a cycle during which we move in and out of our deepest sleep phases.
 The popular Sleep Cycle app monitors your sleep and wakes you up during a designated time period before your alarm, when you’re closest to already being awake.
 Fans of the app claim this greatly reduces grogginess and the temptation to hit your snooze button ten times.
 Plus, it’s $free.99.
 Might as well give it a whirl!